KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This extension sets out standardize the output from such a scene in a way that the result is predictable, is physically correct and retains hue.
-When using this extension it is recommended that the light intensity is kept between 0 and 10 000 lumen/m2 in order to utilize the range of the Perceptual Quantizer.
+When using this extension light intensity shall be kept between 0 and 10 000 lumen/m2.
+Any light intensity value above 10 000 lumen/m2 will be clamped

 This extension does not declare user defined tone-mapping, s-curve, color lookup table (LUT) or similar as the process of applying these may be non pysically based and alter the energy conserving nature of the glTF BRDF.